What are “superfoods”?

 Whole grains (such as quinoa, brown rice, and oats).
 Whole grains are a good source of several important nutrients, including fiber, protein, B vitamins, and minerals such as iron, magnesium, and zinc.

-Whole grains have been shown to reduce the risk of heart disease by lowering cholesterol levels, reducing blood pressure, and improving blood vessel function.
+By actively lowering cholesterol, reducing blood pressure, and improving blood vessel function, whole grains have been shown to significantly reduce the risk of heart disease.
 The fiber in whole grains can help to promote digestive health and a healthy weight by supporting regular bowel movements and feeding the beneficial bacteria in the gut.

 Acai